SathyaBhat/folding-aws/README.md

         pip install -r requirements.txt

-- Copy the `config.sample.yaml` file to `config.yaml` and set the appropriate values
+- Copy the `config.sample.yaml` file to `config.yaml` and set the appropriate values.
+Additional documentation is available in the sample configuration file.
 - Show the cloudformation template

         cdk synth <stack name>